KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 - **Nabu** — Scribe-god of writing and inscribed law; structural articulation of sovereignty through the recorded word.
 Marduk's son in Babylonian theology; inherits and extends the structuring-Logos function through the specific articulation of written codification.
 Parallel to the Egyptian Thoth in scribal function, though Nabu's primary placement is L₄ DL rather than L₃ DM because his function is the inscription of *sovereign law*, not the keeping of deep wisdom.

-**L₄ DP (Morgis) — Generative aspect:**
+**L₄ DP (Morgis 🌬️) — Generative aspect:**

 - **Ninhursag** — Mountain-mother; archetypal generative vitality; mother-of-life.
 The operative DP figure at the Anu-generation pantheon stratum.
 Distinct from Ki, who articulates the primordial-pole at the polarity-tier.
 Ninhursag is the generative archetypal vitality made operative at the active pantheon stratum.

 - **Inanna (as Queen of Heaven)** — Living force; archetypal vitality at L₄ DP.
-Her L₄ placement is distinct from her later operative function in the descent narrative, where she undergoes voluntary declivous centropy into the embodied threshold.
+Her L₄ placement is distinct from her later operative function in the declivation narrative, where she undergoes voluntary declivous centropy into the embodied threshold.
 Treated separately in §6 below.

 - **Nanna / Sin** — Moon-god of cyclical time and generative cycling.
 The cyclical-vitality articulation at L₄ DP.
 Nanna's function as figure operates at L₄ DP as keeper of cosmic time-cycles through lunar phases; the cosmological moon-as-symbol-carrier articulates the Khaonic Arc (reflection-without-origination) at cosmological scale per the Symbolic Pattern Registry, and the figure and the cosmological body are distinct operators per the cultural-articulation principle.
 The same disambiguation governs Sun-deities: Utu / Shamash operates at L₄ DL judicial as figure; the cosmological Sun carries L₅ Theonic radiance at cosmological scale.